scrapy/scrapy/docs/topics/downloader-middleware.rst

     A DBM_ storage backend is also available for the HTTP cache middleware.

-    By default, it uses the dbm_ module, but you can change it with the :setting:`HTTPCACHE_DBM_MODULE` setting.
+    By default, it uses the `dbm module`_, but you can change it with the :setting:`HTTPCACHE_DBM_MODULE` setting.

 .. _httpcache-storage-custom: